rafaelcalcada/aigbdd/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

 This project consists of two programs, `aiglec` and `aigviz`.
 The first can fast check the logical equivalence between 2 small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (BDDs).
-The second generates graphic visualization for an AIG and its associated BDD.
+The second generates graphical visualization for an AIG and its associated BDD.

 The AIG files must be in the [AIGER](http://fmv.jku.at/aiger/) format (binary or ASCII).